miraland-labs/miraland/docs/src/developing/programming-model/transactions.md

 ---
 title: "Transactions"
-description: "A Solana transaction consists of one or more instructions, an array of accounts to read and write data from, and one or more signatures."
+description: "A Miraland transaction consists of one or more instructions, an array of accounts to read and write data from, and one or more signatures."
 ---

-On the Solana blockchain, program execution begins with a [transaction](./../../terminology.md#transaction) being submitted to the cluster.
+On the Miraland blockchain, program execution begins with a [transaction](./../../terminology.md#transaction) being submitted to the cluster.
 With each transaction consisting of one or many [instructions](./../../terminology.md#instruction), the runtime will process each of the instructions contained within the transaction, in order, and atomically.
 If any part of an instruction fails, then the entire transaction will fail.

 ## Overview of a Transaction

-On Solana, clients update the runtime (for example, debiting an account) by submitting a transaction to the cluster.
+On Miraland, clients update the runtime (for example, debiting an account) by submitting a transaction to the cluster.

 This transaction consists of three parts: